jacciz/automation_portfolio/README.md

 + Datasets include: NHTS, Census, arrest data, DMV driver, and persons in a crash

 ## Import JSON from an API
 We wanted to find the average sentence length of 3+ OWI offenders.
-I used our court case data to compile this data into one dataframe for analysis.
+I used our court case API to compile this data into one dataframe for analysis.
 This script is the first part of my analysis that grabs, compiles and flattens JSON into a single dataframe given a data range and court code.